International relations of Wales: Membership

-European relations
+International relations

+Europe

 The Welsh government has an international office in Brussels which focuses mainly on European Union matters and 5 other offices across Europe.
 Mark Drakeford has placed a greater emphasis on European diplomatic visits with visits to Brussels in 2019, 2020, 2022 and 2023 on St David's Day.

-In March 2022, the First Minister encouraged the CoR-UK Contact Group to ensure closer ties between sub-sovereign governments as a means of ensuring connections between the UK and the EU.
+In March 2022, the first minister encouraged the CoR-UK Contact Group to ensure closer ties between sub-sovereign governments as a means of ensuring connections between the UK and the EU.

 On 21 March 2023, EU Ambassador Pedro Serrano made his first visit to Wales.
 He visited Cardiff jointly with the ambassadors of Slovenia, Slovakia and the High Commissioner of Cyprus.

 Germany

 Germany has been a significant export location for Wales over a prolonged period.
 As of 2018, Welsh exports of goods were worth £3.3bn a year.
 In 2021, Germany was the top export destination for Wales.

 As of 2018, almost 90 German companies were identified in Wales.
 A 2016 study showed that 12% of overseas visitors to Wales came from Germany, behind only Australia at 13% and the USA at 15%.

-In 2018, with the UK's exit from the European Union imminent, the Welsh government opened an office in Berlin and another in Dusseldorf.
+In 2018, with the UK's exit from the European Union imminent, the Welsh government opened an office in Berlin and another in Düsseldorf.

-First minister of Wales, Mark Drakeford announced a year of activity between Wales and Germany, touted as "Wales in Germany 2021".
-Activity began with a virtual meeting between the First minister and the German Ambassador to the UK, Herr Andreas Michaelis on 11 January 2021.
+First Minister of Wales, Mark Drakeford announced a year of activity between Wales and Germany, touted as "Wales in Germany 2021".
+Activity began with a virtual meeting between the first minister and the German ambassador to the UK, Herr Andreas Michaelis on 11 January 2021.